section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 ### Create custom logs
 The above processes involve simple logs.
 Let's now see how you can add logs generated by the logic execution of your application.

 Let's say you have an application that involves a divide operation.
 In this case, a user cannot divide any value with zero.
 And if this happens, you might want to catch that error and save it for error tracking.
-Let's see how we can handle this operation and catch such an error.
+So let's see how we can handle this operation and catch such an error.

 First, add the `errors` package to your `main.go` imports.
 Then create a function that executes a dive operation as shown below: